eclipse-ibeji/freyja/mocks/mock_digital_twin/README.md

 This mock maintains a count of the number of times the value of entity has been requested, and returns a value that is a function of this count.
 In this way, the behavior of the `generate_signal_value()` API is identical to that of the In-Memory Data Adapter.

-## Build and Run

-The Mock Digital Twin supports two modes: interactive and non-interactive.
+The way that entites are exposed in the `find_by_id` API varies depending on whether the application is in interactive mode or not.

 ### Non-Interactive Mode

 Non-interactive mode is the default behavior of this application.
-To run the Mock Digital Twin in non-interactive mode, run the following command:

-```shell
-cargo run -p mock-digital-twin
-```

 In non-interactive mode, the `begin` and `end` properties in the config are ignored, and all configured entities are always exposed in the mock's APIs.

 ### Interactive Mode

-To use interactive mode with the Mock Digital Twin, pass the `--interactive` flag when running the application:

-```shell
-cargo run -p mock-digital-twin -- --interactive
-```

 In interactive mode, the application maintains an internal count, and only entities satisfying the condition `begin <= count [< end]` will be enabled for all APIs.
 To increment this count and potentially change the set of enabled entities, press <kbd>Enter</kbd> in the application's console.
 This allows manual control over when the entities are turned on or off and permits straightforward mocking of more complex scenarios.
 As a result of this behavior, it is recommended to write configs such that a state change happens each time <kbd>Enter</kbd> is pressed.
 For example, if a mock scenario has `n` different desired states, then all numbers in the range `0..n-1` should appear as values for at least one `begin` or `end` property.
 Otherwise pressing <kbd>Enter</kbd> will sometimes have no effect.

 **Do not use interactive mode if running this service in a container!** This feature is not compatible with containers and will cause unexpected behavior, including very high resource consumption.

+## Build and Run

+To build and run the Mock Digital Twin in non-interactive mode, run the following command:

+```shell
+cargo run -p mock-digital-twin
+```

+To enable interactive mode, run the same command with the `--interactive` argument:

+```shell
+cargo run -p mock-digital-twin -- --interactive
+```